-- they are analyzing only one county, or - they have unique data (different meteorology, age distribution, average speed distribution, road type distribution, ramp fraction, fuel formulation or supply, or I/M program) for each county being modeled, or - they are using the Inventory calculation type and need output segregated by county.
+- Only one county is being analyzed, or - Unique data are available (e.g., different vehicle age distribution, fuel formulation or supply, or I/M program) for each county being modeled,5 or - The analysis uses the Inventory calculation type and output is segregated by county.

-Users also specify which county they are modeling in the Geographic Bounds panel.
-The County scale only allows one county and one calendar year to be analyzed at a time.
-As a result, users will need to do multiple runs of MOVES, using multiple RunSpec files, to develop emission estimates for multiple counties.
+Users also specify the county to be modeled in the Geographic Bounds panel.
+The County option allows only one county and one calendar year to be analyzed at a time.
+As a result, multiple runs of MOVES, using multiple RunSpec files, will be needed to develop emission estimates for multiple counties.
 Users can refer to Appendix C of the MOVES User Guide to learn about batch mode operation to automate the process of doing multiple MOVES runs.